 Your business website is your #1 asset online.

-And with the right setup and marketing, you can make it an ongoing lead-generation asset!
+With the right setup and marketing, you can make it an ongoing lead-generating asset!

 Not every website is created equal.
 Some are fantastic at “converting” visitors into leads.
 In other words, when people visit the site, they are more likely to leave their contact information or send an inquiry to the business.